AdaGold/swap-meet/README.md

   - Has an attribute `category` that is `"Electronics"`
   - Its stringify method returns `"A gadget full of buttons and secrets."`

-- All three classes have an attribute called `condition`, which can be optionally provided in the initializer.
+- All three classes and the Item class have an attribute called `condition`, which can be optionally provided in the initializer.
 The default value should be `0`.

+- All three classes and the Item class have a method named `condition_description`, which should describe the condition in words based on the value, assuming they all range from 0 to 5.
+These can be basic descriptions (eg. 'mint', 'heavily used') but feel free to have fun with these (e.g. 'You probably want a glove for this one...").
+The one requirement is that the `condition_description` for all three classes above have the same behavior.

+#### Using inheritance

+Now the these three classes hold the same state and have the same behavior, this is a great opportunity to use inheritance!
+If you haven't already, go back and implement the `Clothing`, `Decor`, and `Electronics` classes so that they inherit from the `Item` class.
+This should eliminate repetition in your code and greatly reduce the total number of lines code in your program!
-#### Hint: Importing Item
+##### Hint: Importing Item

-If you need to import the `Item` class into these modules, try this import line:
+You'll need to refer to `Item` in order to declare it as a parent.
+To reference the `Item` class into these modules, try this import line:

 ```python
 from swap_meet.item import Item